casper-network/docs-archive/dapp-dev-guide/workflow/delegate.rst

 To follow the steps detailed within this document you will need:

-1. A compatible client or SDK such as the `JavaScript SDK <https://www.npmjs.com/package/casper-client-sdk>`_, `Java SDK <https://github.com/cnorburn/casper-java-sdk>`_, or GoLang SDK (location forthcoming)
+1. The Casper command line client
 2. An account on a Casper network
 3. A node RPC endpoint to send the delegation deploys.
 4. The public key of a validator on the same network